Integrated Advisors Network LLC Sells 99 Shares of The Estée Lauder Companies Inc. (NYSE:EL)

-Integrated Advisors Network LLC lowered its position in The Estée Lauder Companies Inc. (NYSE:EL – Free Report) by 5.0% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,890 shares of the company’s stock after selling 99 shares during the quarter.
+Integrated Advisors Network LLC lowered its stake in The Estée Lauder Companies Inc. (NYSE:EL – Free Report) by 5.0% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 1,890 shares of the company’s stock after selling 99 shares during the period.
 Integrated Advisors Network LLC’s holdings in Estée Lauder Companies were worth $466,000 as of its most recent SEC filing.

-A number of other large investors have also made changes to their positions in EL.
-United Bank lifted its holdings in Estée Lauder Companies by 1.8% during the 1st quarter.
-United Bank now owns 4,879 shares of the company’s stock worth $1,329,000 after buying an additional 88 shares in the last quarter.
-Cibc World Market Inc. boosted its holdings in Estée Lauder Companies by 78.4% during the first quarter.
-Cibc World Market Inc. now owns 17,748 shares of the company’s stock worth $4,833,000 after buying an additional 7,797 shares in the last quarter.
-Prudential PLC purchased a new position in Estée Lauder Companies during the 1st quarter valued at about $1,147,000.
-Cetera Investment Advisers grew its holdings in Estée Lauder Companies by 2.4% during the 1st quarter.
-Cetera Investment Advisers now owns 3,932 shares of the company’s stock valued at $1,071,000 after buying an additional 92 shares during the last quarter.
-Finally, Sequoia Financial Advisors LLC increased its stake in shares of Estée Lauder Companies by 27.3% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 978 shares of the company’s stock valued at $267,000 after acquiring an additional 210 shares during the last quarter.
-57.81% of the stock is owned by institutional investors and hedge funds.
+Several other large investors also recently added to or reduced their stakes in EL.
+Heritage Wealth Management LLC grew its position in Estée Lauder Companies by 100.0% in the 4th quarter.
+Heritage Wealth Management LLC now owns 104 shares of the company’s stock valued at $26,000 after acquiring an additional 52 shares during the last quarter.
+Thompson Siegel & Walmsley LLC purchased a new position in Estée Lauder Companies in the 4th quarter worth about $27,000.
+North Star Investment Management Corp. increased its stake in Estée Lauder Companies by 1,275.0% in the 1st quarter.
+North Star Investment Management Corp. now owns 110 shares of the company’s stock worth $27,000 after buying an additional 102 shares during the period.
+Mizuho Securities Co.
+Ltd. lifted its holdings in Estée Lauder Companies by 614.3% during the 4th quarter.
+Mizuho Securities Co.
+Ltd. now owns 150 shares of the company’s stock valued at $37,000 after buying an additional 129 shares in the last quarter.
+Finally, Elequin Securities LLC bought a new position in Estée Lauder Companies in the 4th quarter worth about $37,000.
+57.81% of the stock is owned by institutional investors.

-A number of equities analysts have recently commented on EL shares.
-Piper Sandler lowered shares of Estée Lauder Companies from an “overweight” rating to a “neutral” rating and reduced their target price for the company from $265.00 to $195.00 in a report on Monday, July 24th.
-TD Cowen dropped their price target on Estée Lauder Companies from $235.00 to $210.00 and set an “outperform” rating on the stock in a research report on Friday, July 21st.
-22nd Century Group restated a “maintains” rating on shares of Estée Lauder Companies in a research note on Tuesday, May 9th.
-Berenberg Bank upgraded shares of Estée Lauder Companies from a “hold” rating to a “buy” rating and set a $243.00 price objective on the stock in a research report on Wednesday, June 14th.
-Finally, Citigroup lowered Estée Lauder Companies from a “buy” rating to a “neutral” rating and decreased their price objective for the stock from $240.00 to $195.00 in a report on Tuesday, August 1st.
-One analyst has rated the stock with a sell rating, ten have assigned a hold rating, fourteen have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of $243.46.
+Several brokerages have recently weighed in on EL.
+Berenberg Bank raised shares of Estée Lauder Companies from a “hold” rating to a “buy” rating and set a $243.00 price target for the company in a research report on Wednesday, June 14th.
+Bank of America dropped their target price on Estée Lauder Companies from $235.00 to $205.00 in a research report on Tuesday, June 20th.
+UBS Group lowered their price target on shares of Estée Lauder Companies from $278.00 to $221.00 in a report on Thursday, May 4th.
+StockNews.com started coverage on Estée Lauder Companies in a research report on Thursday, May 18th.
+They set a “hold” rating on the stock.
+Finally, Citigroup downgraded shares of Estée Lauder Companies from a “buy” rating to a “neutral” rating and cut their price objective for the company from $240.00 to $195.00 in a report on Tuesday, August 1st.
+One investment analyst has rated the stock with a sell rating, ten have assigned a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $243.46.

 The Estée Lauder Companies Inc manufactures, markets, and sells skin care, makeup, fragrance, and hair care products worldwide.
 It offers a range of skin care products, including moisturizers, serums, cleansers, toners, body care, exfoliators, acne care and oil correctors, facial masks, cleansing devices, and sun care products; and makeup products, such as lipsticks, lip glosses, mascaras, foundations, eyeshadows, nail polishes, and powders, as well as compacts, brushes, and other makeup tools.